Starlight (Muse song): Music video

-Muse worked with Paul Minor on Starlight's music video, which was filmed in Los Angeles.
+Muse worked with Paul Minor on the music video, which was filmed in Los Angeles.
 In the video, the band perform on the deck of the MS Ocean Chie, a handysize bulk carrier.
-Band members are also carrying flares, in an attempt to get rescued, but in the end this fails, and they are abandoned.
-This relates to the song's lyrics, which mentions ships and abandonment.
+Band members are also carrying flares, in an attempt to be rescued, but this fails and they are abandoned.

-Bellamy stated in an interview with The Sunday Mail that the band wanted to "create the idea of a band lost at sea because we see ourselves as being outside what's happening in the music scene."
-He also told the interviewer, Billy Sloan, that "it was an epic feeling playing on a huge platform with the sea all around us."
+Bellamy stated in an interview with The Sunday Mail that the band wanted to "create the idea of a band lost at sea because we see ourselves as being outside what's happening in the music scene" He also told the interviewer, Billy Sloan, that "it was an epic feeling playing on a huge platform with the sea all around us."